We from the Huskyfarm Innset

 Guide and co-responsible for family vacation

-…stopped by the Huskyfarm in 2018 on his 6500 km hike from the southernmost point of Europe, Tarifa, to the North Cape.
+… grew up near Munich, Germany and stopped by the Husky farm in 2018 on his 6500 km hike from Tarifa, the southernmost point of Europe, to the North Cape.

-During three successful seasons at our huskyfarm, Alex supported us in dog training and guided guest tours.
-In the following, in August 2022 he will join a one-year study program on Svalbard to become an Arctic Nature Guide, where he will be able to deepen his previous knowledge and skills.
+After three successful seasons on our husky farm, during which Alex actively supported us in dog training as well as in looking after guests, including day tours, an exciting year on Spitsbergen followed.
+There he completed a one-year study to become an Arctic Nature Guide, in which he was able to deepen his previous knowledge and skills.

 Guide and owner of the Huskylodge